PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:14:17
+Last updated: 2024-04-02 16:15:20
-Random Quote: There is only one corner of the universe you can be certain of improving, and that's your own self. - Aldous Huxley
+Random Quote: Appreciation is the highest form of prayer, for it acknowledges the presence of good wherever you shine the light of your thankful thoughts. - Alan Cohen